Search for dark matter production in association with bottom quarks and a lepton pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The analysis relies partially on simulation to estimate the background contribution from SM processes.
 The $\ttbar$ and $\PW\PZ$ simulations are improved by applying NNLO(+NLO) corrections, as described in Section~\ref{sec:samples}.
 In turn, the \ptmiss scale and resolution in the DY simulation are corrected using an auxiliary measurement derived in a sideband region with $\ptmiss < 65\GeV$ and extrapolated to the main analysis region with larger values of \ptmiss.
 The measurement consists of propagating to \ptmiss the correction of the parallel and orthogonal hadronic recoil projections on the direction of the reconstructed dilepton transverse momentum vector ($\vec{\pt}^{\Pell\Pell}$).
 The correction is derived for different jet multiplicities and $\pt^{\Pell\Pell}$ intervals using a parameterized double Gaussian function to match the simulation distributions to the ones in data.
 The extrapolation is verified in a region with no \PQb jets and $\ptmiss < 300\GeV$, also dominated by DY events.

 The normalization of the largest backgrounds in this search, namely DY, \ttbar, $\PW\PZ$, and $\PZ\PZ$ production, is corrected using a data-driven method.
 It makes use of unconstrained parameters associated with the normalization of each background process that are linked across various regions in a maximum likelihood fit to data (discussed in Section~\ref{sec:results}).
 The definitions of the CRs are described below.
+Their corresponding purities are 95\% (DY CR), 92\% (\ttbar CR), 62\% ($\PW\PZ$ CR), and 95\% ($\PZ\PZ$ CR).
 We show a summary of the SR and CRs in Fig.~\ref{Fig:regions}, which illustrates the variables used to define the different regions.

 All CRs, except for the DY CR, must have $N_{\PQb} \ge 1$, identical to the SR, where $N_{\PQb}$ denotes the number of \PQb jets.
 These regions contain a significant fraction of \ttbar events.
 To reduce the contributions from \ttbar production in the $\PW\PZ$ and $\PZ\PZ$ CRs, we discard events that have an analytic solution for the dileptonic \ttbar event reconstruction described in Section~\ref{Subsec:SR}.
 Additional requirements defining the CRs are listed below.